Customize the set of standards in your regulatory compliance dashboard

 The following steps explain how to add a package to monitor your compliance with one of the supported regulatory standards.

-From Security Center's sidebar, select Regulatory compliance to open the regulatory compliance dashboard.
+From Defender for Cloud's menu, select Regulatory compliance to open the regulatory compliance dashboard.
 Here you can see the compliance standards currently assigned to the currently selected subscriptions.

 From the top of the page, select Manage compliance policies.
 The Policy Management page appears.